SolidBlock-cn/mishanguc/UpdateLog-en.md

 - When breaking a handrail block composed of two ones, no longer leave one.
 - Added more colored blocks, including colored leaves, colored andesite.
 - Adjusted the durability of tp tool, and the durability worn on each tp depends on the distance moved.
-- Adjusted and optimized the generation logic of automatic line on road, in order to handle some blocks newly added.
+- Adjusted and optimized the generation logic of automatic line on roads, in order to handle some blocks newly added.
 - Added framed glass handrail blocks, allowing custom tinting.
 Adjusted the culling between handrail blocks.
 - Adjusted the display of handrail blocks in inventory.
 - Changed item id: black_stone_hung_sign → blackstone_hung_sign.
-- Added some vanilla colored blocks to vanilla tags.
+- Added some vanilla-colored blocks to vanilla tags.
 For example, colored wool can be sheared and can dampen vibrations like vanilla wools.

-Fixed following issues:
+Fixed the following issues:

 - Tools needed when breaking block are not well configured.
 - Force-placing tool and fast-building tool do not sync data when replacing block entities with the same block state.
-- The item model of color tool is not based on handheld item model.
+- The item model of color tool is not based on a handheld item model.

 ### 0.2.3

-Updated following content:
+Updated the following content:

 - Added colored blocks.
 Colored blocks can be tinted any color; the color on placed depends on where placed.
 If picked with pressing your mouse wheel, the color of that item will be fixed.
     - Colored signs and sign bars are included.
     - Colored glasses do not tint beacon beams.
     - Colored ice becomes simple water after smelting.
     - Relevant block and item tag `mishanguc:colored` is also added.
-    - Colored block displays its nearest `MapColor` when displaying on map.
+    - Colored block displays its nearest `MapColor` when displaying on a map.
 - Some block items can be burnt in furnace.
 - Changed the id of hung sign block entity type, with the limited compatibility for the old ID.
 - When adding a text in the text edit screen, if any text is selected, the added text format is the same as the selected one, instead of default format.